 Urbs, as they are called, is so bad in so many ways.
 From racism to only having two women on the board of directors (one of whom is the president and founder’s wife), to ripping off independent designers by stealing their ideas, Urban Outfitters can also add anti-gay sentiments to their list.

-Granted, Hayne's donation was not a large amount, but to support someone who is so adamantly anti-gay rights on every level does say a lot about the man behind the brand.
+Granted, Hayne's donation was not a large amount, but to support someone who is so adamantly anti-gay rights on every level does say a lot about the man behind a well-known clothing brand.
 That same year the store also pulled an “I Support Same Sex Marriage,” t-shirt from the shelves after only a week.

 2. Exxon (stock symbol XOM)

 Based out of Texas, the huge climate-denying and fake science funding oil company has been fighting for years against non-discrimination protection and equal benefits coverage for their employees.
-For the 14th year, the issue was on the table for the shareholders’ meeting this past spring, and for the 14th year, Exxon wouldn’t budge.
+For 20 + years the issue was on the table for the shareholders’ meeting this past spring, and for a consecutive year, Exxon wouldn’t budge.

 They’ve even taken extreme measures to try to erase the agenda all together: Last year the company went so far as to ask the Securities and Exchange Commission for a ruling that it needn’t keep including the proposal on its ballot, but was rejected.

-And although before Mobil was acquired by Exxon, the former had policies to protect discrimination against gay men and lesbians, and even offered benefits to same-sex couples, Exxon took that all away once it had Mobil in its clutches in 1999.
+And before Mobil was acquired by Exxon, Mobil had policies to protect discrimination against gay men and lesbians, and even offered benefits to same-sex couples, Exxon took that all away once it had Mobil in its clutches in 1999.
 It did the same thing to XTO Energy in 2009.

 Exxon, it doesn’t matter if you extended benefits to same-sex couples as of October 1.
-We all know you did it, because you had no choice due to laws, and not because you believed it to be the right thing to do.
+We all know why you did it - because you had no choice due to new laws, and not because you believed it to be the humane right thing to do.